 - DO NOT ASSUME THAT A FOREIGN VISITOR CANNOT UNDERSTAND YOU.
 I took a tour of a German castle opposite Bonn-Bad Godesberg on the Rhine.
 The tour was in German only and my companion and I did not speak German.
 During the tour the guide said something like “

 Hier im Krieg war dies eine Hitlerjugendschule.”
 I had read a lot of military books and told my companion “He said that this was a Hitler Youth School during the war.”
-The guide realized that I had understood and that the information normally reserved to Germans, had inadvertently been understood by a Canadian.
+The guide realized that I had understood and that the information was obviously normally reserved to Germans, had inadvertently been understood by a Canadian.

 - DO NOT START YOUR TALK IN AN AREA UNTIL EVERYONE IS IN AND CAN HEAR YOU.
 I hate it when a group straggles and the tour guide starts their talk while people are still in another room or not yet in the building.
 People quickly lose interest.
 Wait until you see the last person come in before starting.
 In the meantime, while waiting, you can talk with visitors about extra details that night not be on a regular tour.